HR Bootcamp 2025 is almost here!

 Review your insurance coverage with your agent

 Even with the best preparation, things can go wrong in the heat of the moment.
 If an audit results in litigation against your church, make sure you have insurance coverage in place for claims against your security operations.
-Churchwest offers insurance products built for churches that can protect against this type of risk, along with many other coverages unique to church operations.
+ChurchWest offers insurance products built for churches that can protect against this type of risk, along with many other coverages unique to church operations.
 If this article has helped your ministry, we invite you to like it and share so other churches can benefit.
 If you have further questions, or if your church needs to insure against your response to First Amendment Audits, please contact us at churchwest.com.